 Virginia Beach’s Princess Anne Country Club, which was founded in 1916, is home to a number of spirits.
 The spirit of a beautiful bride is said to haunt the club’s halls and is usually preceded by the music of the ’20s.
 During a recent remodeling job, construction workers claimed they would hear clinking glasses and the arranging of silverware as if someone were setting the dining room for a meal.
 The country club is also said to be the home of a few less-friendly spirits of men who chase people away from the building, including a particularly grumpy ghost often seen wearing a cape.
 Down the street from The Cavalier Hotel, the Princess Anne Country Club is only open to its members, and their family and guests.

-Built in 1791, The Adam Thoroughgood House is not lacking in paranormal activity.
+Built in 1719, The Thoroughgood House is not lacking in paranormal activity.
 Employees of the historic cottage, as well as visitors, regularly report seeing a red-haired woman wandering the grounds, clad in various Colonial-era dresses and a male spirit, dressed in a brown suit, who pops up from time to time.
-The playful spirits are apparently fond of moving things around the house, as well, including candle sticks and even heavy furniture.
+The playful spirits are apparently fond of moving things around the house, as well, including candlesticks and even heavy furniture.
 Once, staffers witnessed the four glass domes covering Christmas candles lift up, unaided, and crash to the ground.
 Keep a keen eye out when you visit and you just might leave with a ghostly encounter of your own!